 We’ve all seen articles about how our old toys might be worth some serious cash.
 Especially now that the ’90s can be considered “historical” (as much as that hurts to say aloud!).
 Barbie dolls have been popular since their debut in 1959, and there are certain vintage Barbies that are worth quite a bit of money to collectors.
 But how do you know if you have a gold mine on your hands?
-In honor of National Barbie Day on March 9, we wanted to investigate that very question.
+In honor of the Barbie movie now in theaters, we wanted to investigate that very question.

 Some of the factors, like rarity, condition, and whether it is in its original packaging, increase a doll’s value.
 Limited edition or special edition Barbies are worth more, as are dolls with certain unique features or accessories.
 Barbie dolls that are signed by their creator, Ruth Handler, are also worth a significant amount.

 For the most part, though, your old Barbies aren’t going to help pay your mortgage this month.
 Unless you’ve got some vintage dolls still in the box, Barbies are better off given to your kids and grandkids.
-But if you stumbled across a doll in the attic while spring cleaning, here are some Barbies that are worth money.
+But if you stumbled across a doll in the attic while deep cleaning here are some Barbies that are worth money.

 Use eBay and Amazon to get a free estimate on Barbies that are worth money.

 If you’re not sure whether your Barbies are worth anything, do an advanced search on eBay for recently sold items.
 Think of it as your own private Antiques Roadshow.
 Here’s where to start:

 - Type in your Barbie model and the year (if you know it) and click “advanced search.”

 - Check the box to show Sold listings and review all of the recently sold Barbies similar to yours.

 - We prefer to look at auction sales.
 This gives good insight into whether there was more than one bid on the doll.
 Doing this should give you an idea as to whether your particular Barbie could have some resale value.